Become a Teacher in California

 Aspiring teachers with a bachelor’s degree that is not in education who have not yet earned a traditional teaching certificate can still receive an alternative teaching certificate by satisfying certain requirements.
 (Note: California does not offer undergraduate majors in Education.)
 Here’s a list and description of some alternative routes to certification in California:

 - Get credit for private school teaching experience

-California participates in the National Association of State Directors of Teacher Education and Certification’s Interstate Agreement, meaning that California accepts teaching credentials from other states --- but it may not accept teaching credentials from all states.
-Be sure to contact the California Commission on Teacher Credentialing to inquire about your situation further.
-You can also learn more on the Teach.com reciprocity pageReturn to the top
+California participates in the National Association of State Directors of Teacher Education and Certification’s Interstate Agreement, meaning that California accepts teaching credentials from other states, but may not accept all teaching credentials from other states.
+Be sure to contact the California Commission on Teacher Credentialing to inquire about your specific situation.
+You can also learn more on the Teach.com reciprocity page.

-California residents are eligible for the Applegate/Jackson/Parks Future Teacher Scholarship as well as the TEACH Grant, a grant which gives financial aid to students in return for an agreement to teach in a high-need field in a low-income area.
+California residents are eligible for the Applegate/Jackson/Parks Future Teacher Scholarship as well as the TEACH Grant, a grant that gives financial aid to students in return for an agreement to teach in a high-need field in a low-income area.